Meet Our Team

 Margaret Smith, MBA

-Margaret Smith is the Director of Operations of HEA3RT where she works with industry collaborators, and clinical and operational leaders at Stanford on the development and implementation of artificial intelligence technologies that improve the lives of patients, providers and health systems.
+Margaret Smith is the Executive Director of HEA3RT where she works with industry collaborators, and clinical and operational leaders at Stanford on the development and implementation of artificial intelligence technologies that improve the lives of patients, providers and health systems.
 Her expertise lies in healthcare quality improvement, complex problem solving, facilitating cross discipline collaboration, and design thinking.
 Her passion is building and applying collaborative mix-methods approaches to develop, implement and study technology solutions in healthcare that work for providers and patients rather than impede care delivery.

 Previously, she held senior positions in quality improvement for many years in academic and non-academic medicine garnering extensive experience in a broad set of organizational and incentive structures.
 In these roles, she managed portfolios of projects across all care settings, achieving consistent and sustained results leading large multidisciplinary teams, and guided senior executives on visioning, strategy development, goal setting and managing improvement across the enterprise.